-Summer at the Jersey Shore Exhibition now open at MCHA Museum in Freehold The months of June through August mean a time of sun, fun, and outdoor activities at the Jersey Shore.
-Monmouth County Historical Association now features an exhibition that captures some of the various pastimes that were offered to visitors years ago during the […]
+Summer at the Jersey Shore The months of June through August mean a time of sun, fun, and outdoor activities at the Jersey Shore.
+Monmouth County Historical Association now features an exhibition that captures some of the various pastimes that were offered to visitors years ago during the summer season.

 That Memorable Sabbath-Day: The Battle of Monmouth in Drawings, Paintings & Prints explores artistic interpretations of the Battle of Monmouth.
 The battle was fought on June 28, 1778, a Sunday.